-Our clocks are 100% handmade in Richmond Virginia.
+Our beach and farmhouse clocks are 100% handmade in Richmond Virginia.
 They are proven conversation starters known for their durability and fetching singularity.
 The magic begins when we single out pallet wood for its hardiness and character.
 Paint color is key.
-Ours are custom created to capture the hues and textures found at the beach.
+Ours are custom created to capture the hues and textures found in a modern farmhouse or beach house.
 Next, we apply some character via a 10 step, 2 day distressing routine.
 Your clock now has a personality all its own that will forever be one of a kind.
 It's now a Goathopper.

 We want you to be totally smitten with your Goathopper.
-If you aren't, your item can be returned within 14 business days of receipt provided the appearance and functionality is unchanged.
-We'll send you a return label via email pronto so you can exchange for another clock, a gift card or cash back to your credit card.
+If you aren't, your wall clock can be returned within 14 business days of receipt provided the appearance and functionality is unchanged.
+We'll send you a return label via email pronto so you can exchange for another beach or farmhouse wall clock, a gift card or cash back to your credit card.

 For the past several centuries, grazing, farming and logging and unplanned development have been hard on the ecosystem.
 Unfortunately, lobbyists have been successful in influencing the powerful to ease laws related to grazing and conventional land-exhausting agriculture.
 Protection to the ecosystem has fallen mainly to private or community groups.

 Our focus is the Atlantic Forest in Brazil, also known as Mata Atlantica.
 It initially covered an area equal to 120 million hectares and stretched over 16 Brazilian states.
 Today, less than 10% of the forest remains in fragmented areas.